 What happens if you don’t underpin a house?

 When symptoms of foundation failure are ignored, they tend to get worse.
 A crack in the wall can turn into a bowing wall, and a bowing wall can turn into a collapsed foundation.
 To avoid collapsing or sinking, talk to a professional about underpinning for structural support.

 So now you know about underpinning.
 You are almost a pro!
 But not quite.
-So count on the professionals at Rapid Foundation Repair to make the right underpinning choice for your home, and keep your home value up and your foundation safe with our help.
+So count on the professionals at Rapid Foundation Repair to make the right underpinning choice for your home.
+Keep your home value up and your foundation safe with our help.
 Call today!